intelops/genval/README.md

 > The `--resource` flag in `cue` mode needs a valid Kind, like in above example "Deployment" or StatefulSet, DaemonSet etc.

+For a detailed workflow illustrating the capabilities of Cue and Genval for validating and generating Kubernetes configurations, you can refer to [this document](./cmd/cueval/example.md).

 ### Templates

-The `./templates` folder holds some sample files to be used in Genval. the `./templates/inputs` holds JSON input templates for both generating Dockerfiles in container mode and Kubernetes manifests in cue mode.
+The `./templates` folder holds some sample files to be used in Genval. the `./templates/inputs` holds JSON input templates for both generating Dockerfiles in `container` mode and Kubernetes manifests in `cue` mode.
 Similarly, all the default policies for both the modes are stored in `./templates/defaultpolices` directory.
 User can use these template files to start with and as they go along they can customize these files to suite their specific use cases.